BruceChun0820/IELTS-Learning/Speaking Task/People/Tao/Family business.md

 Who he/she is

 * I’d like to talk about my friend **Tao**, who grew up with me.
-* We have known each other since childhood
+* We have known each other for 20 years
 * Because we grew up in the same neighbourhood and studied in the same schools

 What the business is